Mav55/scans/README.md

 },
 ```

-The second section in `collect.js` is `postcalls`, which is an array of objects defining API calls that rely on other calls being returned first.
-For example, if you need to first query for all virtual machine instances, and then loop through each instance and run a more detailed call, you would add the more detailed call in `postcalls` setting it to rely on the output of `virtualMachines:listAll`.
+The second section in `collect.js` is `postcalls`, which is an array of objects defining API calls that rely on other calls first returned.
+For example, if you need to query for all `Virtual Machine instances`, and then loop through each one and run a more detailed call, you would add the `virtualMachines:listAll` call [in the `calls` section](https://github.com/cloudsploit/scans/blob/master/collectors/azure/collector.js#L50-L55) and then the [more detailed call in `postcalls`](https://github.com/cloudsploit/scans/blob/master/collectors/azure/collector.js#L293-L302), setting it to rely on the output of `listDistributions` call.

 ```
 virtualMachineExtensions: {